Rotterdam Marine Band of the Royal Netherlands Navy

+History

 The regimental band was established in 1864 by order of William III, the then King of the Netherlands and Grand Duke of Luxembourg.
 When the Korps Mariniers was founded in 1665, special drummer units had been attached to marine battalions, with the sole purpose of indicating the rhythm while marching.
 Around 1699, fifes were also added, which would give the entire unit a resemblance to a British Corps of Drums.
 During its 1864 establishment, the corps of drums was expanded to become a full wind band.
 It was dissolved in 1940 due to the involvement of the Netherlands in World War II and the Battle of the Netherlands.

+Events

 Today, it supports all marine and national events, including Koningsdag, Prinsjesdag, Veteranendag and Dutch Armed Forces Day as well as service days for the marines such as 10 December and 1 August.
 The band has also performed alongside other military bands representing the naval infantry of other countries, performing with the Royal Marines Band Service and the 2nd Marine Division Band (United States Marine Corps) on Horse Guards Parade during the 2014 Beating Retreat.
 It has also performed several times in Russia touring to St. Petersburg in 1997 and 2003 (the former being in honor of the as part of the celebrations of 300th anniversary of Peter the Great) and the 2013 Spasskaya Tower Military Music Festival and Tattoo.
 During its visits to Russia, it has also performed with the Central Navy Band of Russia.
 It has also performed with units such as the United States Marine Band, the Japan Maritime Self-Defense Force Band and the United States Navy Band.